humanmade/altis-faq/Developing on Altis/importing-database.md

 Now the dump exists in the Sandbox, you can run operations.
 The most [direct method of importing](https://developer.wordpress.org/cli/commands/db/import/) Databases for your WordPress website, is to use `wp db import mysqldump.sql`.

-Note: Depending on the size of your database, this might take a while, so it's best to run this in a []`screen` session](https://techoverflow.net/2021/12/24/how-to-use-screen-sessions-in-linux/).
+Note: Depending on the size of your database, this might take a while, so it's best to run this in a [`screen` session](https://techoverflow.net/2021/12/24/how-to-use-screen-sessions-in-linux/).
 Screen is preinstalled on the Sandbox.

 ## Search replace the database